decert-me/rareskills-solana-course/src/en/chapter_2.md

 // checked_sub, checked_mul, etc are also available
 ```

-**Exercise 1:** Set overflow-checks = true create a test case where you underflow a u64 by doing 0 - 1.
+**Exercise 1:** Set `overflow-checks = true` create a test case where you underflow a `u64` by doing `0 - 1`.
 You will need to pass those numbers in as arguments or the code won’t compile.
 What happens?

 You’ll see the transaction fails (with a rather cryptic error message shown below) when the test runs.
 That’s because Anchor turned on overflow protection:

 ![program error from arithemtic overflow](https://static.wixstatic.com/media/935a00_2ed0f5f6e2bb4d858e556662dbe458a2~mv2.png/v1/fill/w_740,h_272,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_2ed0f5f6e2bb4d858e556662dbe458a2~mv2.png)

-**Exercise 2:** Now change overflow-checks to false, then run the test again.
+**Exercise 2:** Now change `overflow-checks` to `false`, then run the test again.
 You should see an underflow value of 18446744073709551615.

 **Exercise 3:** With overflow protection disabled in Cargo.toml, do **let result = a.checked_sub(b).unwrap();** with a = 0 and b = 1.
 What happens?

-Should you just leave overflow-checks = true in the Cargo.toml file for your Anchor project?
+Should you just leave `overflow-checks = true` in the Cargo.toml file for your Anchor project?
 Generally, yes.
-But if you are doing some intensive calculations, you might want to set overflow-checks to false and strategically defend against overflows in key junctures to save compute cost, which we will demonstrate next.
+But if you are doing some intensive calculations, you might want to set `overflow-checks` to false and strategically defend against overflows in key junctures to save compute cost, which we will demonstrate next.

 ## Solana compute units 101